harshitm98/Clean-City/README.md

 # App-CleanCity
 Android app of an IoT based project.
 We have tried to enhance the already followed system for timely collection of garbage from the dustbin.
-This project was presented on Code2Create'18.
+This project was presented in Code2Create'18.

 ## Screenshots
 <p>